Are you experiencing ankle pain without any obvious cause?

 - If the pain is located at the back of the heel, you may be experiencing Achilles tendonitis.

-- Flat feet, in which the arch of the foot has little curvature, and high arches, in which the arch of the foot has an exaggerated curvature, can change the way you walk.
+- Flat feet, in which the arch of the foot has a slight curvature, and high arches, in which the arch of the foot has an exaggerated curvature, can change the way you walk.
 This often puts pressure on other areas of the foot to compensate for the uneven arch.

 Try the following methods to help treat your ankle at home: